c-tobias/docs/content/en/docs/Bulk Edit/_index.md

 ## Permissions

 The permissions listed below allow you to interact with the Bulk Edit app and determine what you can or cannot do within the app.
 Bulk edit permissions, combined with other functional app permissions, allow a user to access specific areas of the Bulk Edit app.
-Depending on how your library runs bulk edit jobs, users may also need permissions in other modules, such as Export Manager, Inventory, Users, and Settings.

 Permissions are assigned to users in the Users app.
 If none of the Bulk edit permissions are assigned to a user, they are unable to see the Bulk Edit app or any related information.
 See [Users \> Assign or unassign permissions](../users/#assign-or-unassign-permissions) for more information.